Masayasu Wakabayashi

-Masayasu Wakabayashi (若林 正恭, Wakabayashi Masayasu) is a Japanese comedian, television presenter and actor.
+Masayasu Wakabayashi (若林 正恭, Wakabayashi Masayasu) is a Japanese comedian, television presenter, actor, and author.
 He performs tsukkomi in the comedy duo Audrey.
 His partner is Toshiaki Kasuga.
 He is represented with K Dash Stage.
 He has a sister who is two years older than him.

+Wakabayashi and fellow comedian Ryota Yamasato are the main subjects of the 2023 biographical series Passion for Punchlines (だが、情熱はある, Da ga, Jōnetsu ga aru) on Nippon TV, in which he was portrayed by Kaito Takahashi of King & Prince.

 Filmography

 This list only features Wakabayashi himself, for appearances with his partner, see Audrey.